ramadis/unmiss/README.md

 ## Usage and Examples

-There are multiple ways to use **Unmiss**: With ES6 class inheritance, by calling a high order function, using new shiny decorators, or wrapping an existing instance.
+There are multiple ways to use **Unmiss**: Using class inheritance, by calling a high order function, using [decorators](https://github.com/tc39/proposal-decorators), or wrapping an existing instance.
 Whichever way you prefer, add to your class a `methodMissing` method to generate an awesome safety net method.

 Using a high order function:
 ```js